Lissy93/web-check/.github/README.md

 4. Start the dev server, with `yarn dev`

 You'll need [Node.js](https://nodejs.org/en) (V 18.16.1 or later) installed, plus [yarn](https://yarnpkg.com/getting-started/install) as well as [git](https://git-scm.com/).
-Some checks also require `chromium`, `traceroute` and `dns` to be installed within your environment.
+Some checks also require `chromium` and `dns` to be installed within your environment.
 These jobs will just be skipped if those packages aren't present.

 ---